 In April of 2016, Wheat Ridge Fire merged with West Metro.

-West Metro Fire Rescue is a special district government agency, providing service to more than 280,000 residents in several cities and towns and two Colorado counties.
+West Metro Fire Rescue is a special district government agency, providing service to nearly 300,000 residents in several cities and towns and two Colorado counties.

 We have nearly 360 full-time firefighters who work out of 17 fire stations and 60 staff members.
 Our firefighters work a 48/96 shift, which means they work two consecutive 24 hour shifts, followed by 96 hours (4 days) off.